hwlim/Cutlery/README.md

 - It is based on python grammar.
 Keep it mind.
 - Check the comments within the **Snakefile** for further information and revise as needed.
 - Basically, workflow to perform is decided from designated outputs.
-- Snakemake trace up the rules for input:output relations, checkcreate jobs with dependency.
+- Snakemake trace up the rules for input:output relations, checkcreate jobs with dependency within the **rule all:**.

 ## 3. Run